Frequently asked questions.

 Investment returns will vary depending upon the performance of the Portfolios you choose.
 Except to the extent of the FDIC insurance available for the Savings Portfolio, depending on market conditions, you could lose all or a portion of your money by investing in CollegeChoice Advisor.
 Account Owners assume all investment risks as well as responsibility for any federal and state tax consequences.

 Yes.
 You can change the direction of your future contributions at any time.
-Federal law permits you to move the assets in your CollegeChoice Advisor account to a different mix of investment options once per calendar year.
+Federal law permits you to move the assets in your CollegeChoice Advisor account to a different mix of investment options twice per calendar year.

 Ugift is an innovative program that lets you leverage your social networks to invite family and friends to help you save for college.

 Upromise is a free to join rewards program that can turn every day purchases — from shopping online to dining out, from booking travel to buying groceries — into cash back for college.
 A percentage of your eligible spending will be deposited into your Upromise account.
 You can link your Upromise account to your eligible 529 account and have your college savings automatically transferred.
 Visit Upromise.com/CCAdvisor to learn more and enroll.

 Upromise is an optional service offered by Upromise, Inc., is separate from the CollegeChoice Advisor 529 Savings Plan, and is not affiliated with the State of Indiana.
 Terms and conditions apply to the Upromise service.
 Participating companies, contribution levels, and terms and conditions are subject to change at any time without notice.
 Transfers from Upromise to a CollegeChoice Advisor 529 Savings Plan account are subject to a $25 minimum.

 Upromise and the Upromise logo are registered service marks of Upromise, Inc. Ugift is a registered service mark of Ascensus Broker Dealer Services, Inc. All other marks are the exclusive property of their respective owners.